crhall-writing/crhall-writing.github.io/_poems/pollution.md

 ---
 *when was the last time I saw stars?*
 now so far from the remorseless
-drowning of their mark
+drowning of their mark,
-the clouds are just as callous
+the clouds are just as callous.